yongfeilu/Belay/README.md

 ### Introduction

-As a capstone project for Web Development, we're going to combine the various front-end and back-end techniques we've learned over the course to produce a modern, database-backed single-page application.
+We're going to combine the various front-end and back-end techniques we've learned over the course to produce a modern, database-backed single-page application.
 Specifically, we'll be building our own (significantly smaller in scope) version of the popular workplace